tule2236/University_Tuition_Prediction/README.md

 # University_Tuition_Prediction
 [Regression Course_ISyE 4031] Does your university tuition worth it?
 Describe a process to fit a good Multivariate Regression model, using Box Cox transformation, handle Multicollinearity, and common Regression pitfalls

+For detail explaination, read `tuition_prediction.pdf`